Xposed-Modules-Repo/com.metris.xposed.pmods/README.md

 Pixel Mods is a new module that let you to finally tidy up your messy launcher with style!
 Long click on the home screen to access its main interface and you will be able to hide the apps you want to (3 apps can be hidden for free, then paying a small amount gives you access to everything).

-It also have these functions:
+It also has these functions:
 - Enable debug flags in the launcher